K4P News

 hashtag

-Times of Israel - May 2021
+Meredith Rothbart - May 2021

 Peace starts by demanding change.
 It starts with dedication and commitment, with humanizing the other.
 And it starts 20 years before it is achieved.